Melanie Eggleston – Pathway End of Life Doula

 Do you accept insurance?

 Unfortunately at this time, I am not able to take insurance.
 If my fees are not within your budget, please let me know.
-I am able to work with varying budgets.
 I feel it’s very important that my services are available to everyone who needs it.

 Since meeting Melanie she has been a big help in assisting me in coming to terms in what I am going through.
 She is a licensed massage therapist specializing in massaging cancer patients.
 She is absolutely the most awesome person.
 Has such a soft voice and touch.
 Knows where to offer and give advice or help with anything I could need.
 She is helping me transfer from the living into death.
 Tries to answer questions I have no clue what the answers are.